Multivariate Stirling Polynomials of the first and second kind: Remarks on Lagrange inversion

-This innocently looking expression, however, provides in most cases an all but simple method of computing.
-Many attempts have therefore been made to obtain alternative and more efficient expressions (see, e.\,g., \cite{brku78}, \cite{krat88}, \cite{todo81}).
-Trying to express $\inv{f}_{n}$ as function of $f_{1},f_{2},\ldots,f_{n}$ is a quite natural approach taken, for example, by Whittaker \cite{whit51} and by Morse and Feshbach \cite{mofe53} (see p.\,412, where the Residue Theorem is employed to show that $\inv{f}_{n}$ can be represented as a sum over all partitions of $n-1$).
-Comtet \cite{comt74} derived the remarkable result that the right-hand side of \eq{equation7.1} is equal to $\sum_{k=1}^{n-1}(-1)^k f_1^{-n-k}\bell{n+k-1}{k}(0,f_2,\ldots,f_n)$ (see equation \eq{equation1.7}).
+This innocent looking expression, however, provides in most cases an all but simple method of computing.
+Many attempts have therefore been made to obtain alternative and more efficient expressions (see, e.\,g., \cite{krat1988}, \cite{todo1981}).
+Trying to express $\inv{f}_{n}$ as a function of $f_{1},f_{2},\ldots,f_{n}$ is a quite natural approach.
+Morse and Feshbach \cite[p.\,412]{mofe1953}, for example, employed the Residue Theorem to show that $\inv{f}_{n}$ can be represented as a polynomial expression over all partitions of $n-1$.
+Comtet \cite{comt1974} derived the remarkable result that the right-hand side of \eq{equation7.1} is equal to $\sum_{k=0}^{n-1}(-1)^k f_1^{-n-k}\bpol{n+k-1}{k}(0,f_2,\ldots,f_n)$.
 By \theorem{thm6.1} the latter can easily be seen to agree with $\sfun{n}{1}(f_{1},\ldots,f_{n})$, that is, we have for all $n\geq 1$:

-In the following we are going to deal only with some few function-algebraic aspects of Lagrange inversion.
-It turns out that \eq{equation7.2} can be readily proved without using \eq{equation7.1}.
-Moreover, inverting a function $\varphi$ may be regarded as switching from $\hlieder{\id}{n}{\varphi}(0)$ to $\hlieder{\varphi}{n}{\id}(0)$ in the corresponding series expansions.
-We shall give some examples to briefly illustrate computational aspects.
+In the following we will deal with some few function-algebraic aspects of Lagrange inversion.
+It turns out that \eq{equation7.2} can be proved without using \eqref{equation7.1}.
+We will also see that inverting a function $\varphi$ is nothing else than switching from $\hlieder{\id}{n}{\varphi}(0)$ to $\hlieder{\varphi}{n}{\id}(0)$ in the corresponding series expansions.
+A~few examples should briefly illustrate the computational aspects.\ obviously has the properties that one would expect from an exponential (as has been indicated in Section~2.2).